Principles of Visual Tokens for Efficient Video Understanding: Related Work

 \myparagraph{Efficient Video Recognition.} Video Understanding has struggled with efficiency for years, spurring a big body of work on reducing input data~\cite{Wu2017CompressedVA,Zolfaghari2018ECOEC,Feichtenhofer2018SlowFastNF,Feichtenhofer2020X3DEA,Kondratyuk2021MoViNetsMV}, leveraging motion~\cite{Patrick2021KeepingYE}, or using a memory cache~\cite{Wu2022MeMViTMM} to enable long-video analysis.
 Some recent work leverage advances in image models to adapt them to videos using parameter-efficient fine-tuning~\cite{aim,st-adapter,actionclip,x-clip}.

 \myparagraph{Transformer Token Reduction.} From all efficiency strategies, the most relevant to this work is reduction of tokens.
-Some methods drop tokens by predicting scores through end-to-end training \cite{rao2021dynamicvit, Yin2021AViTAT, Wang2021EfficientVT}.
+Some methods drop tokens by predicting scores through end-to-end training \cite{rao2021dynamicvit, Yin2021AViTAT, Wang2021EfficientVT, liu2024revisiting}.
 For instance, DynamicViT~\cite{rao2021dynamicvit} scores each token using a lightweight network and selects top tokens with Gumbel-softmax.
 A-ViT~\cite{Yin2021AViTAT} computes halting scores from the token embedding’s first dimension to decide on pruning, while STTS~\cite{Wang2021EfficientVT} uses a differentiable Top-$K$ operator to predict scores and select top areas for reduced computation.

-Additionally, some methods extract essential information from all tokens to reduce their number~\cite{Park2022KcenteredPS, ryoo2021tokenlearner, Koner2024LookupViTCV}.
+Additionally, some methods extract essential information from tokens to reduce their number~\cite{Park2022KcenteredPS, ryoo2021tokenlearner, Koner2024LookupViTCV}.
 Strategies like $K$-centered search~\cite{Park2022KcenteredPS} are used for this purpose.
-TokenLearner~\cite{ryoo2021tokenlearner} employs MLPs to learn a fixed number of new tokens, thus reducing the computational load from processing numerous tokens.
+TokenLearner~\cite{ryoo2021tokenlearner} employs MLPs to learn a fixed number of new tokens to reduce the computational load.
 LookupVit~\cite{Koner2024LookupViTCV} uses compressed tokens for high computational processing, and other tokens for cheaper layers.

 Another mainstream approach is merging redundant or similar tokens~\cite{tome,Ding2023PruneST,choi2024vid,Feng2023EfficientVT}.
 The seminal ToMe~\cite{tome} method merges similar tokens using bipartite matching algorithms.
 Building on ToMe, STA~\cite{Ding2023PruneST} developed a video-specific token dropping method where the first frame uses ToMe, and each subsequent frame is compared with the remaining tokens from the previous frame, retaining similar ones.
 Additionally, the vid-TLDR~\cite{choi2024vid} work incorporates a saliency mask based on ToMe, enhancing the contribution of tokens in salient areas in subsequent learning.
 Moreover, the recent STTM~\cite{Feng2023EfficientVT} method extracts object cues, compresses token information within the same object, and add aggregated position information to compensate for the loss of motion cues.
-A special case of token reduction is frame selection, which has led to a series of interesting work including SMART~\cite{gowda2021smart}, Sevila~\cite{yu2024self}, Vila~\cite{wang2024vila} and ATP~\cite{buch2022revisiting}.
+A special case of token reduction is frame selection, which has led to a series of interesting work including SMART~\cite{gowda2021smart}, Sevila~\cite{yu2024self}, Vila~\cite{wang2024vila}, and ATP~\cite{buch2022revisiting}.

 Unlike previous data-centric approaches, LITE uses an oracle-driven, model-focused method to retain high-value tokens via direct gradient scoring, adapting compute based on video complexity to improve efficiency and accuracy over existing methods.